Archaeology on the Waterfront

 Passed by City Council in 1989, the Archaeological Protection Code requires developers to hire archaeological consultants to conduct investigations prior to construction on land with the potential to contain buried sites of historical significance.
 This will provide an opportunity for archaeologists to explore the 18th and 19th–century history of the City as development along the waterfront continues.

 What's Happening Now

-Researchers from the Conservation Research Laboratory at Texas A&M are working with Alexandria Archaeology staff and an amazing team of volunteers to document the three ships that were found at the Robinson Terminal Site in 2017-2018.
-All three ships are being laser scanned and reconstructed using computer models and 3D printing.
-This phase of the project, which began in September 2019, will continue through 2021.
+Researchers from the Conservation Research Laboratory at Texas A&M worked with Alexandria Archaeology staff and an amazing team of volunteers to document the three ships that were found at the Robinson Terminal Site in 2017-2018.
+All three ships have been laser scanned and reconstructed using computer models and 3D printing.

 The Historic Ship Stabilization: Ship Ponding project includes the stabilization and storage of these three historic ship remnants excavated at the Robinson Landing Site.
 The overall goal of the project is to transport and store the timbers in Ben Brenman Pond (4800 Brenman Park Dr.) in a manner that preserves the possibility of future study and conservation when adequate funding and/or a location for permanent storage or display is available.
 Planning for the longer-term storage of the historic ship timbers began shortly after the ships were discovered in 2018.